BLCM/bl3hotfixes/README.md

 * **2022-05-19**: Activation of the third of the Maliwan May Mayhem events:
   Executive Bleed-ership.
 No specific post for this update; the original announcement post was updated instead.
+* **2022-05-26**: Activation of the fourth of the Maliwan May Mayhem events:
+  Maliwan Meltdown.
+No specific post for this update; the original announcement post was updated instead.